-A 24/7 AI assistant
+Friday, a 24/7 AI assistant

-A personal assistant that never goes to sleep.
+A personal assistant that rewrites itself.

 Friday runs on your own computer and talks to you through Telegram.
 It remembers things, checks in first, and handles the small stuff — so you don't have to.